Do Go On - 536 - FedEx Flight 705

 A very absorbent tissue.

-Just crumpled up in a bag.
+Just crumpled up in her bag.

 Nobody would think anything of that, would they?